yoo2001818/node-ncc-es6/doc/schema.md

 - id
 - name
-- isPublic
+- isPublic - missing in bare
-- is1to1
+- is1to1 - missing in bare
 - cafe
-- maxUserCount
+- maxUserCount - missing in bare
-- userCount
+- userCount - missing in bare
-- users
+- users - missing in partial, bare
-- master
+- master - missing in bare
 - updated
 - lastMessage
 - load